What Comes After Cancer: Stay Healthy in SurvivorshipLast updated: Mar 20, 2017

 There is one thing Carol Boyer, APN-C, hears from nearly every patient who has experienced a cancer diagnosis and is moving into survivorship—they want to lead healthier lives.

 “A cancer diagnosis is a life-changing experience.
-Survivors want to do everything they can to be healthier and prevent cancer from rearing its ugly head again,” says Ms. Boyer, RN, APN-C, AOCNS, CN-BP, Clinical Program Manager and Certified Breast Nurse Navigator at Summit Medical Group’s (SMG) Breast Care Center, now a part of the Summit Medical Group MD Anderson Cancer Center.
+Survivors want to do everything they can to be healthier and prevent cancer from rearing its ugly head again,” says Ms. Boyer, RN, APN-C, AOCNS, CN-BP, Clinical Program Manager and Certified Breast Nurse Navigator at Summit Medical Group’s (SMG) Breast Care Center.
 “We listen carefully to what our patients want and understand the science behind living a healthy lifestyle after treatment.”

 Eating a healthy diet and getting regular exercise are important in survivorship for all types of cancers.
 For example, research shows that women with a breast cancer diagnosis who maintain a healthy weight are less likely to experience a recurrence of their disease.

-“Survivorship is part of the continuum of care we believe in and offer to all cancer patients here at Summit Medical Group MD Anderson Cancer Center,” Ms. Boyer says.
+“Survivorship is part of the continuum of care we believe in and offer to all cancer patients here at Summit Medical Group,” Ms. Boyer says.
 “In addition to making sure our patients get regular follow-up exams and scans, we offer a variety of programs that focus on nutrition, stress management, and exercise.”

 The Breast Care Center Offers Several Support Services